roman-oberenkowski/smartcards/README.md

 - `pcsc_scan -r` to list readers
 - `systemctl stop pcdsd` and `pcscd -a --debug --foreground` to show all APDU commands being exchanged
 - `gscriptor` (from pcsc-tools) as it is quite similar to EasyReader
+- `opensc-tool -s "<APDU>"` to send specific APDU directly to the card

 ### Global Platform
 If the card uses GlobalPlatform (more info [here](https://github.com/martinpaljak/GlobalPlatformPro/tree/master/docs/pdfs)) you can use [GlobalPlatformPro](https://github.com/martinpaljak/GlobalPlatformPro/) to get some technical info about the card